Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \begin{cor}[Corollary \ref{coro;HJI}] Let $\Sigma$ be a (possibly punctured) closed orientable surface.
 Then every subgroup of $\MCG$ is either virtually abelian or $SQ$-universal. \end{cor}

-It is easy to show that every $SQ$-universal group contains non-abelian free subgroup and has uncountably many normal subgroups.
+It is easy to show that every $SQ$-universal group $G$ contains non-abelian free subgroup; if, in addition, $G$ is finitely generated, then it has uncountably many normal subgroups.
 Thus Corollary \ref{SQ-sub-MCG} can be thought of as a simultaneous strengthening of the Tits alternative \cite{Iva92} and various non-embedding theorems of lattices into mapping class groups \cite{Farb_Masur}.
-Indeed we recall that if $G$ is an irreducible lattice in a connected higher rank semi-simple Lie group with finite center, then every normal subgroup of $G$ is either finite or of finite index by the Margulis theorem.
-In particular, $G$ has only countably many normal subgroups.
+Indeed we recall that if $\Gamma$ is an irreducible lattice in a connected higher rank semi-simple Lie group with finite center, then every normal subgroup of $\Gamma$ is either finite or of finite index by the Margulis theorem.
+In particular, $\Gamma$ has only countably many normal subgroups.
 Hence the image of every such a lattice in $\MCG$ is finite.

-We also obtain some results related to von Neumann and $C^\ast$-algebras of groups with hyperbolically embedded subgroups.
+We also obtain some results related to von Neumann algebras and reduced $C^\ast$-algebras of groups with hyperbolically embedded subgroups.
 Recall that a non-trivial group $G$ is \textit{ICC} (Infinite Conjugacy Classes) if every nontrivial conjugacy class of $G$ is infinite.
 By a classical result of Murray and von Neumann \cite{MvN} a countable discrete group $G$ is ICC if and only if the von Neumann algebra $W^\ast (G)$ of $G$ is a $II_1$ factor.
 Further a group $G$ is called {\it inner amenable}, if there exists a finitely additive measure $\mu\colon \mathcal P (G\setminus \{ 1\})\to [0,1]$ defined on the set of all subsets of $G\setminus \{ 1\}$ such that $\mu (G\setminus \{ 1\})=1$ and $\mu $ is conjugation invariant, i.e., $\mu (g^{-1}Ag)=\mu (A)$ for every $A\subseteq G\setminus \{ 1\}$ and $g\in G$.
-This property was first introduced by Effros \cite{Efr}, who proved that if $W^\ast (G)$ is a $II_1$ factor which has property $\Gamma $ of Murray and von Neumann, then $G$ is inner amenable.
+This property was first introduced by Effros \cite{Efr}, who proved that if $G$ is a countable group and $W^\ast (G)$ is a $II_1$ factor which has property $\Gamma $ of Murray and von Neumann, then $G$ is inner amenable.
 (The converse is not true as was recently shown by Vaes \cite{V}.)

 It is easy to show that every group with a nontrivial finite conjugacy class is inner amenable.
 It is also clear that every amenable group is inner amenable.
 Other examples of inner amenable groups include R. Thompson's group $F$, its generalizations \cite{J,Pic}, and some HNN-extensions \cite{Stal}.
 On the other hand, the following groups are known to be not inner amenable: ICC Kazhdan groups (this is straightforward to prove), lattices in connected real semi-simple Lie groups with trivial center and without compact factors \cite{HaSk}, and non-cyclic torsion free hyperbolic groups \cite{Har88}.
 To the best of our knowledge, the question of whether every non-elementary ICC hyperbolic group is not inner amenable was open until now (see the discussion in Section 2.5 of \cite{Har95}).
 In this paper we prove a much more general result.